paulhedlund/2018GISLIS/Exercises/widget3.md

 	![](img/ex3/widg3_pc5.png)

 11) Upon completion test zooming to a county.
-Try both **Population** and **Smartphone** selections.
+Try both **Population** and **Smartphone** stat type selections.
 Your widget panel should look something like what is seen here.

 	![](img/ex3/widg3_pc6.png)